thetwelvechairs/imgui_metal_macos_ios_tvos/README.md

-# iOS / OSX / tvOS / visionOS Metal example
+# [imgui](https://github.com/ocornut/imgui) on Metal in iOS / OSX / tvOS / visionOS example

 ## Introduction

-This example is a direct copy from imgui's example repos.
+This example is a direct copy from imgui's example repo.
 Any/all credit goes to them.

 # imgui_metal_macos_ios_tvos_visionos